Lompoc Valley Attractions

 Located at 207 West College Avenue.

-Lompoc’s Wine Ghetto is an assemblage of small wine production and tasting facilities located within the Sobhani Industrial Park.
-At first glance, you might miss it, as it is simply a collection of steel industrial buildings - nothing fancy.
+Lompoc’s wine trail is an assemblage of small to medium wine production and tasting facilities.
+The Sta.
+Rita Hills AVA is located just east of Lompoc, renowned for growing Pinot Noir, Chardonnay and other cool climate wine grape varieties.
+The Lompoc Wine Ghetto is located within an industrial park and at first glance, you might miss it, as it is simply a collection of steel industrial buildings.
 Once you enter however, over twenty (and counting!) tasting rooms are at your disposal, offering some of the finest wines the California Central Coast has to offer.
 The Wine Ghetto is located off of North Seventh Street on Chestnut Court.

 Wine tasting rooms can also be found in Midtown on North F and D streets, just off of East Chestnut Avenue, just about one mile west of the Wine Ghetto.

 As you drive through the “Valley of Flowers,” you will see many patches of color which will be varieties of cut flowers.
 They include sweet peas, larkspur, stock, alyssum, delphinium, marigolds and others.
 Though it is true that fewer flowers have been planted in recent years, approximately 80% of US cut flower production comes from California, and over half of that comes from Santa Barbara County.

 Please note that flower season runs from late May until mid August, peaking in late June.
 There may be isolated fields as late as October, but because crops are annually rotated, no guarantees can be made as to the location or quantity of the flower fields.
 While your eyes enjoy the beauty of the flowers, also allow them to appreciate the beauty of the many vegetable crops, walnut orchards and vineyards that abound in the valley and surrounding area.